leodonaton/k-poll/README.md

-# k-poll
+# k-pool
-knowledge poll for me
+knowledge pool for me